gridlang/grid/docs/src/reduce.md

 }
 ```

 This will iterate over the sequence input, capturing the item and the accumulator.
-For the first iteration, it's set to the default value of the item type.
-Each subsequent iteration is set to the return value of the previous iteration.
+For the first iteration, the accumulator is set to the default value of the item type.
+Each subsequent iteration it's set to the return value of the previous iteration.

 For example: